|Type of medicine||ACE inhibitor (angiotensin-converting enzyme inhibitor)|

 - If you have ever had an allergic or unusual reaction to any other ACE inhibitor (such as ramipril, lisinopril and perindopril), or to any other medicine.

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside the pack.
-The leaflet will give you more information about the brand of moexipril you have been given, and a full list of possible side-effects from taking it.
+The leaflet will give you more information about the specific brand of captopril you have been given, and a full list of possible side-effects from taking it.

-- Your doctor may advise you to take your very first dose of moexipril at bedtime.
-This is because you may feel dizzy when you first start taking it.
+- Your doctor may advise you take your very first dose of captopril at bedtime.
+This is because you may feel dizzy when you first start taking captopril.

-- After this first dose, take moexipril at a time of day you find easy to remember and take your doses at the same time each day.
+- After this first dose, take captopril at a time of day you find easy to remember.
+If you are taking more than one dose a day, space your tablets out through the day, but do try to take them at the same times each day.
 This will help you to avoid missing any doses.
-You can take moexipril tablets before or after meals.
+You can take captopril tablets before or after meals.

 Getting the most from your treatment